Suicide methods: Indirect

 Indirect suicide is the act of setting out on an obviously fatal course without directly carrying out the act upon oneself.
 Indirect suicide is differentiated from legally defined suicide by the fact that the person does not directly cause the action meant to kill them, but rather expects and allows the action to happen to them.
 Examples of indirect suicide include a soldier enlisting in the army with the intention and expectation of being killed in combat, or provoking an armed law enforcement officer into using lethal force against them.
 The latter is generally called "suicide by cop".

 Evidence exists for suicide by capital crime in colonial Australia.
 Convicts seeking to escape their brutal treatment would murder another individual.
 This was felt necessary due to a religious taboo against direct suicide.
-A person completing suicide was believed to be destined for hell, whereas a person committing murder could be absolved of their sins before execution.
+A person committing suicide was believed to be destined for hell, whereas a person committing murder could be absolved of their sins before execution.
 In its most extreme form, groups of prisoners on the extremely brutal penal colony of Norfolk Island would form suicide lotteries.
 Prisoners would draw straws with one prisoner murdering another.
 The remaining participants would witness the crime, and would be sent away to Sydney, as capital trials could not be held on Norfolk Island, thus earning a break from the Island.
 There is uncertainty as to the extent of suicide lotteries.
 While surviving contemporary accounts claim that the practice was common, such claims are probably exaggerated.

 Rituals

+Ritual suicide is performed in a specifically prescribed way, often as part of a cultural or religious practice.
+Suicide by hanging was traditionally practiced in China and the Sinosphere as a means of ensuring that one's ghost would be able to haunt and torment the powerful but unjust.
+Self-immolation was practiced similarly in India and spread with Dharmic religions.
+Some forms of suicide involve or are understood as martyrdom and are undertaken ritualistically.
+Sallekhana is the practice of ritualized starvation following Jain practices.
+Romans who considered themselves dishonored would "fall on their sword", ritualistically transfixing themselves on their swords; the similar medieval Japanese practice became known as seppuku or harakiri for samurai.
+Female ritual suicide (incorrectly referred to in some English sources as jigai) was carried out in Japan by wives of samurai who had committed seppuku or otherwise brought dishonour.